getcarina/getcarina.com/_posts/2016-04-08-weekly-news-oauth-integration.md

 </h3>

 <img class="right" src="{% asset_path 2016-04-08-weekly-news/reboot-for-glory.png %}" style="height: 300px;" alt="Keep Calm and Reboot"/>
-The Linux Kernel has a bug affecting containers which requires a reboot to resolve.
+The Linux kernel has a bug that affects containers and requires a reboot to resolve.
-The Carina team will start rebooting all Carina instances on Tuesday April 12th at Noon CST.
+The Carina team will start rebooting all Carina instances on Tuesday, April 12th, at noon CST.
 This process will take approximately 90 minutes.
-User nodes will be unavailable for short periods of time throughout this process as we roll through rebooting infrastructure.
-Please make sure to [check restart settings][restart-policies] and backup your data.
+User nodes will be unavailable for short periods of time throughout this process.
+Be sure to [check restart settings][restart-policies] and backup your data.

-We will provide up to the minute updates during the maintenance window on our [status page](https://carinabyrackspace.statuspage.io/).
+We will provide up-to-the-minute updates during the maintenance window on our [status page](https://carinabyrackspace.statuspage.io/).

-See the [Linux Kernel bug][kernel-bug] for more information.
+For more information, see the [Linux kernel bug][kernel-bug] report.

 <div style="clear: both" />